POWER PURCHASE AGREEMENTS

 Course Faculty - Paul Olson

-- Gas fired power stations throughout the world
+- Gas fired power stations throughout the world including combined heat and power projects.

 - Several wind power projects in the Europe